Summing it all up and acknowledging some unanswered questions

 This should force us to question what else was changed,

-and by whom.
+when, why, and by whom.
 It should also make us wonder what guarantees were used to make

 sure that changes like this one, presumably undertaken to remove the